sohaibkhan027/sohaibkhan027/README.md

 - 👋 Hi, I’m @sohaib_xox
-- 👀 I’m interested in Web Developing
+- 👀 Mern Stack Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 NodeJs And ReactJs
 - 💞️ I’m looking to collaborate on Company
 - 📫 How to reach me On Social Media